Dolph Schayes: NBA career achievements

-NBA coach and referee supervisor
+Coaching career and referee supervisor

+Philadelphia 76ers (1963–1966)

 When the Nationals moved to Philadelphia in 1963 as the Philadelphia 76ers, Schayes became player-coach.
 However, his playing career had all but ended; he only played in 24 games, the only time in his career in which he played in fewer than 50 games.
 He didn't play at all during the playoffs.

-He retired as a player after the season but stayed on as coach for three more seasons.
+Schayes retired as a player after the season but stayed on as coach for three more seasons.
 He was named NBA Coach of the Year in 1966.
 That season, he led the Sixers to the Eastern Division regular-season title, ending a nine-year reign by the Boston Celtics.
 However, the Celtics ousted the Sixers in a five-game Eastern final, and Schayes was fired.
 He was succeeded by his predecessor with the Nats, Alex Hannum, who led the team to the best record in league history at the time and an NBA title.

-From 1966 to 1970, he was the supervisor of NBA referees.
-He was named the first coach of the Buffalo Braves in 1970, but was fired one game into his second season.
+From 1966 to 1970, Schayes was the supervisor of NBA referees.
+He was named the first coach of the Buffalo Braves in 1970, but was fired one game into his second season after a 123-90 loss to the Seattle SuperSonics.